Hi, I’m Scott Maxworthy, but most people call me “Maxy”, and I have been a professional photographer for over 25 years.

 Photography is about capturing light on form and creating work that expresses a single thought in a single frame which engages an audience and generates action and result – to create music for our eyes that makes us want to sing and dance.scott maxworthy

 I’m usually the one behind the camera asking questions in order to get to know you better so that we create and capture together that “magic money shot(s)” that you will love.

-We are all creative in some way, have a unique purpose (what the Japanese call “ikigai“, lessons to learn and paths to follow.
-As the photographer, my role is simply to help create and capture your need or moment to achieve your results, whether that’s a corporate profile shot; an event, a fashion shoot, a product shoot; an artistic nude or any idea you want to creatively explore.
+We are all creative and have a unique purpose (what the Japanese call “ikigai”, lessons to learn, and paths to follow.
+As the photographer, my role is to help create and capture your need or moment to achieve your results, whether you’re searching for a corporate photographer, event photographer, a fashion photographer, to create personal fine art, an artistic nude or any idea you want to explore creatively.

-A good photo will tell a story and can instantly impact viewer emotions – it can make us laugh, smile, cry, think or desire something and then when combined with today’s communications technology it can then be instantly shared with friends, family or fans around the world.
+A good photo will tell a story and instantly impact viewer emotions – it can make us laugh, smile, cry, think, or desire something.
+With today’s communications technology, your photo instantly shared with friends, family, or fans around the world.

 When did I get into photography?

 I’ve been fascinated by photography and media for as long as I can remember.
 It can be creative, informative, entertaining (or none of the above) and can take us back in time or to other destinations.

 My photography journey began as a kid growing up during the seventies in”the Shire” in the southern suburbs of Sydney, and I distinctly remember sitting in my grandmother’s loungeroom going through her old shoeboxes full of old photo slides of her younger years – the 1940 road trips around the country in an old Ford Chevy with my pop, I think those early memories help lay the seeds for wherever we may go.